josephmckinsey/NRELHackathon2018/README.md

   http://dkasolarcentre.com.au/historical-data/download, date accessed:
   09/11/2018.

+You should download dataset 12 into the folder `data` and then extract it.

 * D. Jordan, C. Deline, S. Kurtz, G. Kimball, M. Anderson, "Robust PV Degradation Methodology and Application", IEEE Journal of Photovoltaics, 2017